Over the last few years, there has been a trend to give people fancier job titles. The job role will not have changed; only the job title will change.

 In practical terms:

-A secretary working for a manager will have a direct impact on that manager’s performance (letters produced and sent correctly, reports delivered on time, appointments properly diarised….).
+A secretary working for a manager will have a direct impact on that manager’s performance (letters produced and sent correctly, reports delivered on time, appointments properly diarised…).
 The manager becomes the secretary’s customer.
-Indirectly, farther down the line, that secretary’s actions – through the manager’s work – will then go on to impact on the overall customer service delivered by an organisation.
+Indirectly, farther down the line, that secretary’s actions – through the manager’s work – will then go on to impact the overall customer service delivered by an organisation.